When is the Fourier transform of an elementary function elementary?

 Now let us prove the theorem.
 We start with statement (i).
 By Proposition \ref{genrank}, for generic $\psi$ the rank of the Fourier transform $M_{G_1}$ is at least $d$.
 On the other hand, by Corollary \ref{fourier} this Fourier transform is $M_{G_2}$, so its rank is $1$.
 So $d=1$, as desired.

 Statement (ii) follows from the fact that $G_2$ satisfies (outside of $Z$) the differential equations $\hat D f=0$, where $D\in I_r$, and hence (since the rank of the Fourier transform of $M_{G_1}$ is $1$), the formal expansion of $G_2$ must coincide with the formal series constructed using the stationary phase method.
 This implies that $Q^*=L(Q)$, since it is clear that if $J_{f,\phi}(h,p) =e^{-\xi(p)/h}(1+O(p,h))$ then $\xi=L(\phi)$ (this follows from theorem \ref{stphase}).
-The Theorem is proved.
+The theorem is proved.

-{\bf Remark.} It is known that Theorem \ref{stphase} has a nonarchimedian analogue, which is even simpler than this theorem itself: in this case, the asymptotic expansion of the integral contains only the leading term and no higher terms.
-We expect that this result can be used to prove Theorem 2.1 in the nonarchimedian case.
+\begin{rem} It is known that Theorem \ref{stphase} has a non-archimedean analogue, which is even simpler than this theorem itself: in this case, the asymptotic expansion of the integral contains only the leading term and no higher terms.
+We expect that this result can be used to prove Theorem 2.1 in the non-archimedean case. \end{rem}